Understanding how Edge Compute executes your functions helps you optimize performance and build reliable applications.

 - Container image pulled (cached at edge)

-- Runtime initializes (Python/Go/Node/Java)
+- Runtime initializes (Python/Go/Quarkus)

 - Global code executes (imports, connections)